csiworks/CSIWorks-CorePOS-SDK-Documentation/docs/api-reference/models/intents.md

 - `ACTION_BARCODE_SCANNED`: Broadcast when a barcode is scanned via the scanner
 - `ACTION_MERCHANT_TENDER`: Broadcast when a merchant tender action is initiated **[Used in Tender connector]**
 - `ACTION_MERCHANT_ACTION`: Broadcast when a custom merchant action is triggered
+- `ACTION_BARCODE_HANDLED `: Broadcast sent from third-party apps after barcode processing.
+This allows the CorePOS to track which third-party apps processed the barcode, as well as the status of their processing. **[Used by third-party apps to report barcode handling results]**

 ## Extra Data Descriptions